cmpsc-481-s22-m1/CASTanet/README.md

 `counter.match_class_defs(cast_dict)`

 _ARGUMENTS:_

-  cast_dict: A dictionary of files and corresponding CASTs
+* path: A string path corresponding to a Python file or a directory

 _RETURNS:_

-  dict: files and the corresponding amount of class definitions
+* dict: files and the corresponding amount of class definitions

 #### count_class_defs_without_docstrings